open-sausages/silverstripe-lessons/README.md

 We then use the `setDistinct()` method to ensure we only get one of each.

-If you're wondering why we need the month name, as the year and month number are enough to satisfy the `DISTINCT` flag on their own, the answer is, we don't really need it, but it will help.
+If you're wondering why we need the month name *and* the month number.
+The year and month number are enough to satisfy the `DISTINCT` flag on their own.
+The answer is, we don't really *need* it, but it will help us out later.
 We're getting the month name only for semantic purposes, to save time when we create the links on the template.
 The friendly month name is needed for the link text, but the month number is what we need for the URL.

 Now all we have to do is loop through that database result to create our final list of date objects.